scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Dask's priority of training high scoring models works best in very serial
 environments: priority makes no difference in very parallel environment when every job can be run.
-To get around this in very parallel environments, the worst performing models all have the same priority for each bracket.
+To get around this in very parallel environments, the worst performing :math:`P` models all have the same priority for each bracket when there are :math:`P` Dask workers.

 .. [#random-sampling-hyperband] As much as possible – Hyperband evaluates more